-Use a virus transport swab (lilac top).
+Use a virus transport swab.
 Place the swab inside the baby's mouth between the lower gum and cheek for at least a minute.
-Once the tip is soaked place the swab in a tube with universal or virus transport medium.
+Once the tip is soaked place the swab in a tube with universal or virus transport medium (red capped tube with red liquid transport medium).
 If the baby is breast fed, then the swab should be taken at least 1 hour after the feed"

-22. Viral and other infectious disease serology
+21. Viral and other infectious disease serology